cmendible/NetCoreConf/slides/PITCHME.md

 ### @color[rgb(104, 32, 121)](Decoupling Applications)

+@ul
-* Adding a new system to you monolith may be painfull
+- Adding a new system to you monolith may be painfull
-* Change is difficult cause applications are thigtly copupled
+- Change is difficult cause applications are thigtly coupled
-* Lack of velocity
+- Lack of velocity
-* The more it grows the mora fragil the system becomes.
+- The more it grows the mora fragil the system becomes.
-* Innovation is risky.
+- Innovation is risky.
+@ulend

 ---?image=slides/img/slide.PNG

 ### @color[rgb(104, 32, 121)](Event Driven Communications)

+@ul
-* Event Bus
+- Event Bus
-* Pub / Sub
+- Pub / Sub
-* Implementations:
+- Implementations:
   * Azure Service Bus
   * Azure Event Hubs
   * Kafka
   * RabbitMQ
   * ...
+@ulend

 ---?image=slides/img/slide.PNG

 ### @color[rgb(104, 32, 121)](Events & Messages)

+@ul
-* Event: lightweight notification of a condition or a state change
+- Event: lightweight notification of a condition or a state change
-* Message: A message is raw data produced by a service to be consumed or stored elsewhere.
+- Message: A message is raw data produced by a service to be consumed or stored elsewhere.
+@ulend

 Note: